stonepros/stone/doc/rbd/rbd-mirroring.rst

   scenario.
 Any partially applied set of deltas will be rolled back at moment of failover.

-.. note:: journal-based mirroring requires the Ceph Jewel release or later;
+.. note:: journal-based mirroring requires the Stone Jewel release or later;
-   snapshot-based mirroring requires the Ceph Octopus release or later.
+   snapshot-based mirroring requires the Stone Octopus release or later.

 Mirroring is configured on a per-pool basis within peer clusters and can be configured on a specific subset of images within the pool.
 You can also mirror